naugtur/research/package-exports/README.md

 > I noticed I don't understand what the exports field in package.json does.
 Reading docs helped.
 Until I wanted to read exports from an actual package, which didn't match the data shapes described by the docs.
 Oh well...

-So I'm collecting explicitly defined exports form top 1000 npm packages and their dependencies and figuring out their shapes.
+So I'm collecting explicitly defined exports form top 10000 npm packages and their dependencies and figuring out their shapes.

-Top 1000 as of some time in the past, 3 years or so, because that's the last time npm gave access to data allowing peopple to collect this statistic.

-- TODO: ask npm for a fresh list

-> Do I feel like I understand package.json's export field better now?
-Well, not really. 😂
+Top 10000 packages are coming from `../popular-pkgs`

 ## result